IramAbid/gitcmd/README.md

 Example: git switch --orphan new-orphan-branch
 This command creates a new orphan branch named new-orphan-branch.
 An orphan branch starts with no commit history.

+# git merge command is used to combine multiple branches into one

+1. Basic merge

+git merge <branch_name>: To merge a branch into your current branch

+2. Fast-Forward Merge

+git merge feature-branch : If there are no conflicts and the branches haven't diverged, this will be a fast-forward merge.

+3. Three-Way Merge
+If there are commits on both branches since their divergence, Git will perform a three-way merge.

+git merge feature-branch: This command will combine the histories of both branches and create a new merge commit.

+4. Merging with a Commit Message
+To provide a custom commit message for the merge commit:

+git merge -m "Your custom merge message" <branch_name>

+Example: git merge -m "Merging feature-branch into main" feature-branch

+5. Abort a Merge
+If you encounter conflicts and decide to abort the merge:

+git merge --abort: This command stops the merge process and returns the branch to its previous state.